kubemq-io/docs/docs/installation-get.md

 ## Register to KubeMQ
 KubeMQ server is free to use anytime.
-Registration is needed to obtain KubeMQ token is needed and can be done in [Register KubeMQ](https://account.kubemq.io/login/register).
+Registration is needed to obtain KubeMQ token ,[Register KubeMQ](https://account.kubemq.io/login/register).

 ## Get KubeMQ